 The reason is that your brain actually doesn’t know the difference between fantasy and reality.
 As one of my mentors once said to me, “If you’re going to tell a story, it might as well be a good one.”
 So give yourself permission to “go there” and fully imagine what it might be like to achieve that thing that has eluded you to this point.
 You’ll be amazed at the impact.

 3. What is the ONE thing that makes everything else easier, if not meaningless?

 At the risk of sounding like Curley in City Slickers (hold up one finger here), at the end of the day there is really only one thing that really matters.
 It is the one thing that makes the difference.
 It’s the one thing that has the BEST chance of making the BIGGEST impact on your mission.
 No “multitasking” (don’t get me started on that garbage).
 No overwhelm.
 No “I have all of this stuff to do.”
 There is ONE thing that makes EVERYTHING else easier or perhaps irrelevant.
 Answer that question, execute on it, and then…

-…Ask it again.
+…Ask these again.
 And again.
 And again.
-And at the end of January, or March, or July, we aren’t having the failed resolution conversation.
-Again.
+And at the end of January, or March, or July, we aren’t having the failed resolution conversation…. again.

 What are your answers to these three questions?
 Share your ideas, suggestions, and/or experiences on Facebook!
 And for inspirational messages (or random goofy stuff) follow me on Twitter, and get more “behind the scenes” stuff on InstaGram.